-Charter for the Corporate Governance and Nominating Committee of the Board of Directors of Synopsys, Inc.
+Charter of the Corporate Governance and Nominating Committee of the Board of Directors of Synopsys, Inc.

 The Committee shall have the authority to undertake the specific duties and responsibilities listed below and the authority to undertake such other specific duties as the Board from time to time delegates to it, and shall have the authority to engage, at the expense of Synopsys, advisors to assist the Committee in fulfilling its responsibilities under this charter.